Princess Iron Fan (1941 film)

 Princess Iron Fan (鐵扇公主 (铁扇公主, Tiě shàn gōngzhǔ)), is the first full-length Chinese animated feature film.
 It is also considered the first Asian animated feature film.
 The film is based on an episode of the 16th-century novel Journey to the West.
 It was directed in Shanghai under difficult conditions in the thick of World War II by Wan Guchan and Wan Laiming (the Wan brothers) and was released on 19 November 1941.

-The film later became influential in the development of East Asian animation, including Japanese anime, Vietnamese animation, Korean animation and Chinese animation.
+The film later became influential in the development of Japanese animation.
+Its circulation in wartime Japan helped inspire the production of Momotarō's Sea Eagles (1943) and Momotarō's Divine Sea Warriors, and later influenced Osamu Tezuka's creation of Astro Boy (1963).

 Plot

 The story was liberally adapted from a short sequence in the popular Chinese novel Journey to the West.
 Princess Iron Fan is a main character.

-Specifically, the film focused on the duel between the Monkey King and a vengeful princess, whose fan is desperately needed to quench the flames that surround a peasant village.
+Specifically, the film starts with Princess Iron Fan initially refusing to lend the fan because Monkey had previously subdued her son, Red Boy.
+Monkey first tries to defeat her directly, but she blows him away with the fan.
+He later transforms himself into a small insect and enters her stomach, forcing her to surrender the fan.
+The conflict expands when Bull Demon King, Princess Iron Fan’s husband, becomes involved.
+With the help of local villagers, Tripitaka’s disciples eventually subdue Bull Demon King, obtain the fan, extinguish the fire, and resume their journey to the west.